March on Washington: Anniversary marches

 The 1963 March also spurred anniversary marches that occur every five years, with the 20th and 25th being some of the most well known.
-The 20th Anniversary theme was "We Still have a Dream ...
+The 20th anniversary theme was "We Still have a Dream ...
 Jobs*Peace*Freedom."

 At the 50th anniversary march in 2013, President Barack Obama conferred a posthumous Presidential Medal of Freedom on Bayard Rustin and 15 others.

 2020 Virtual March on Washington

 On July 20, 2020, the NAACP, one of the original organizers of the 1963 march, announced that it would commemorate it by organizing another rally on the steps of the Lincoln Memorial, in which King's oldest son, Martin Luther King III, would join civil rights leaders and the families of black men and women who died as a result of police brutality.
 An online tie-in event was also planned, called the 2020 Virtual March on Washington.
 It was held August 27 and 28, the latter being the anniversary of the iconic "I Have a Dream" speech, and the day after President Trump was scheduled to accept his party's nomination for president at the Republican National Convention.
-Addressing the ongoing COVID-19 pandemic, the organizers explained that the virtual component of the rally was organized to enable participation by people unable to travel to Washington D.C. or safely participate in the in-person event.
+Addressing the ongoing COVID-19 pandemic, the organizers explained that the virtual component of the rally was organized to enable participation by people unable to travel to Washington, D.C., or safely participate in the in-person event.
 The NAACP's Virtual March featured performances from Macy Gray, Burna Boy, and speeches from Stacey Abrams, Nancy Pelosi, Cory Booker, and Mahershala Ali, among many others.
 It was a two-night event broadcast on ABC News Live, Bounce TV, TV One and on online platforms.

 2021 Voting Rights and D.C.
 Statehood March

 On August 28, 2021, a march calling for voting rights and statehood for Washington D.C. was held in Washington D.C on the 58th anniversary of the March on Washington.
 Though the numbers in the march permit revealed that 100,000 people were expected to attend, it was estimated that only 50,000 people attended.
 However, the smaller crowd size did match the National Action Network's earlier estimate.
-Among the speakers were Martin Luther King III, his wife and Drum Major Institute president Arndrea Waters King, daughter Yolanda, National Action Network leader Rev. Al Sharpton and Washington D.C.
-Mayor Muriel Bowser.
-Other speakers at the event included Democratic U.S. Representatives Joyce Beatty, of Ohio, Terri Sewell, of Alabama, Sheila Jackson Lee and Al Green, both of Texas, and Mondaire Jones, of New York; NAACP president Derrick Johnson; and Philonise Floyd, activist and brother of George Floyd.
+Among the speakers were Martin Luther King III, his wife and Drum Major Institute president Arndrea Waters King, daughter Yolanda, National Action Network leader Rev. Al Sharpton and Washington, D.C., mayor Muriel Bowser.
+Other speakers at the event included Democratic U.S. representatives Joyce Beatty, of Ohio, Terri Sewell, of Alabama, Sheila Jackson Lee and Al Green, both of Texas, and Mondaire Jones, of New York; NAACP president Derrick Johnson; and Philonise Floyd, activist and brother of George Floyd.

 2023 60th Anniversary March

 On August 26, 2023, a march was held in Washington D.C on the 60th anniversary of the March on Washington.
-Organizers include Martin Luther King III, his wife and Drum Major Institute president Arndrea Waters King, daughter Yolanda and National Action Network leader Rev. Al Sharpton.
+Organizers include Martin Luther King III, his wife and Drum Major Institute president Arndrea Waters King, daughter Yolanda and National Action Network leader Al Sharpton.
 Tens of thousands of people gathered for a five-hour program that featured dozens of speakers.